Community Health Worker/Patient Navigator Work Group

 - Training: 30 hours of training in specified content areas

-- Related Experience: 500 hours of related paid of volunteer experience
+- Related Experience: 500 hours of related paid/volunteer experience

-- Letters of Recommendation: 3 total; one supervisory recommendation, two
+- Letters of Recommendations: 3 total; one supervisory recommendation, two

 personal/character and/or supervisory recommendations

-- Written Exam: Earn a passing score on the 100 multiple-choice item written exam
+- Written Exam: Earn a passing score on the 100 multiple-choice exam